 Willow Chair Throw Blanket Color Chart

-Pattern colors are worked up as shown below in the image.
+Pattern colors are worked up as shown below

 - Foundation Row – Madison Mustard